-Diwali, India’s biggest and most important holiday of the year, is full of deep and inspiring meaning.
-Known as “the grand festival of lights”, it marks the first day of the Hindu New Year.
-Diwali is celebrated each autumn, to coincide with the harvest season, and signifies the victory of good over evil, hope over despair, knowledge over ignorance, and light over darkness.
+India’s most important holiday and biggest celebration of the year of the year is full of deep and inspiring meaning.
+Known as “the grand festival of lights,” Diwali marks the first day of the Hindu New Year.
+Diwali takes place each autumn to coincide with the harvest season, and it signifies the victory of good over evil, hope over despair, knowledge over ignorance, and light over darkness.

-While a major Indian holiday, Diwali is also celebrated in many other parts of the world.
-It is becoming an increasingly big celebration in Malaysia, Fiji, Guyana, Nepal, Mauritius, Myanmar, Sri Lanka, Singapore, Thailand, Japan–even Australia–also take part in the holiday festivities.
+While Diwali is major Indian holiday, it’s also celebrated in many other parts of the world: Malaysia, Fiji, Guyana, Nepal, Mauritius, Myanmar, Sri Lanka, Singapore, Thailand, Japan–even Australia–also take part in the holiday festivities.

 With our roots in India, Saffron Marigold has a deeply personal connection with Diwali.
-We hope you enjoy our guide to India’s Festival of Lights, and some of the ways we celebrate it.
+We hope you enjoy our guide to India’s Festival of Lights and enjoy learning about some of the ways we celebrate this special time.

 What Is Diwali?

-The festival gets its name from the masses of earthen oil lamps, or “diyas”, that homes across the nation light to welcome goddess Lakshmi (the goddess of abundance, wealth and prosperity).
+The five-day festival gets its name from the masses of earthen oil lamps (“diyas”) lit in homes across the nation to welcome Lakshmi, the goddess of abundance, wealth, and prosperity.

-It is celebrated with exuberance throughout the country, although different parts of India put emphasis on different pieces of Diwali origins–many of which are shrouded in mystery and heroism.
+While people celebrate Diwali with exuberance throughout the country, different parts of India emphasize different pieces of Diwali origins, many of which are shrouded in mystery and heroism:

 What Are The Most Common Greetings and Customs?